iterative/dvc.org/content/docs/command-reference/remote/modify.md

                     https://object-storage.example.com
 ```

-It's also important to setup appropriate authentication with any of the related
+⚠️ It's important to setup appropriate authentication with `dvc remote modify`.
-parameters available for regular S3 storage (see previous section).
-Otherwise,
-DVC may try to use default AWS credentials (if any), which will probably cause
+Otherwise, DVC may use default AWS credentials, which would cause an error.
-an error.

 Any other S3 remote parameter may also be available for S3-compatible storage.
 For example, let's setup a DVC remote using the `example-name`